DEWETRON/OXYGEN-SDK/docs/02_Quickstart/Quickstart.rst

 ----------------------------

-It is assumed that https://github.com/DEWETRON/OXYGEN-SDK is cloned to the directory refered to as WORKSPACE:
+It is assumed that https://github.com/DEWETRON/OXYGEN-SDK is cloned to the directory referred to as WORKSPACE:

 .. code:: text